 The alternative to this would be appropriation, where a person takes part in or represents an Indigenous tradition without acknowledging its cultural significance, communicating its original meaning, referencing the source of information, or removing stereotypes.
 An example of appropriation would be making “dream catchers” with your learners as an arts and crafts activity.
-Dream catchers are Ojibwe and have significant religious and cultural meaning.
+Dream catchers are Ojibwe and have significant religious and cultural meanings.
 Creating imitations of them in your class would not acknowledge their cultural significance.
-Instead, design a lesson centered on other openly shared Native traditions, like: talking about snowshoes and how they’re made, learning how to cook with wild rice, or making a painting featuring Ojibwe words for the four seasons.
+Instead, design a lesson centered on other openly shared Native traditions, like talking about snowshoes and how they’re made, learning how to cook with wild rice, or making a painting featuring Ojibwe words for the four seasons.

 Lastly, one common pitfall for educators is to present Indigenous histories only from a negative, painful, or harmful viewpoint.
-This creates a biased and inaccurate picture of Native peoples’ experiences over time, and also tends to result in learners only walking away with an understanding of Indigenous peoples as they exist in relation to settlers or colonizers.
-You should always be truthful about hard topics and painful history, but recognize that those events do not solely define Native nations.
+This creates a biased and inaccurate picture of Native peoples’ experiences over time and also tends to result in learners only walking away with an understanding of Indigenous peoples as they exist in relation to settlers or colonizers.
+You should always be truthful about hard topics and painful history but recognize that those events do not solely define Native nations.
 Including positive imagery and representations of Native peoples helps learners understand the many aspects of these communities’ traditions and histories.